jonathancross/jc-docs/gnupg.md

 #### Ensuring that your signature goes to the right UID

-It is tempting to just upload the key directly to a keyserver, but this is considered bad form because the data you signed is not verified and it irrevocably publishes data that the user may not want to make public (see section below about what can be changed on a keyserver).
+It is tempting to just upload the key directly to a keyserver, but this is considered bad form because the data you signed is not verified and uploading irrevocably publishes data that the user may not want to make public (see section below about what can be changed on a keyserver).

 Instead, we will send each signed UID to the email address listed in an **encrypted email**.